nxp-mcuxpresso/mcuxsdk-examples/_boards/mcimx93wevk/demo_apps/sai_low_power_audio/example_board_readme.md

 No special settings are required.

 **Note!**
 1. This case does not support ddr and flash target.
+2. i.MX93W PDM pads are not available.
+PDM MIC is not supported on MCIMX93W-EVK board.
+   But PDM signals still can be routed to other pins by pin-muxed options.

 Prepare the Demo
 ================